vulpemventures/nigiri/README.md

 - Clean

-Remeber to always `clean` Nigiri before running `install` to upgrade to a new version.
+Remember to always `clean` Nigiri before running `install` to upgrade to a new version.

 ```
 $ make clean